jaroslawjanas/musical-octo-pancake/README.md

 # Musical Octo Pancake
 ![pancakes](https://i.imgur.com/2KnUGad.png)

 Musical Octo Pancake is exactly what it sounds like, a new revolutionary trend in the dying world of Java.
-Don't wait untill Java dies, kill it today with this amazing library.
+Don't wait for Java to die, kill it today with this amazing library.
 It's quick and simple!

 ## Prerequisites
 - Git